anujku/SpringMVCGradle/README.md

 SpringMVCGradle
 ===============

-This is a simple project containing spring mvc tutorial with gradle
+This is a sample spring project containing spring mvc tutorial with gradle